tysg/petpets/README.md

 ### Back-end dev

 The backend API and database run on Docker containers.
-In the root folder, run `make up`.
+In the root folder, run `yarn up`.
 It will spawn a Node server, a PostgreSQL server.

 The container runs in detached mode, meaning the output will not be printed to the current terminal.
-So to read the logs, run `make logs`.
+So to read the logs, run `yarn logs`.

 The SQL server is available at port 5433, and the Express server runs on port 8000.

-Use `make down` to stop the containers.
+Use `yarn down` to stop the containers.

 ## Adding Dependencies